 No longer have to wash my hair everyday, as I used to with chemical, store-bought shampoos.
 Good natural shampoos don’t strip your hair of it’s natural oils, therefore your hair is more balanced and you will find that you won’t get greasy hair or dandruff as often.
 It’s almost as if the chemical stuff actually promotes greasy hair and dandruff if you stop using the product, perhaps that’s how they keep you buying it, and using it everyday.

 - Raw honey: Strengthens hair follicles by retaining moisture and conditioning the hair, which prevents hair loss.
 Keeps hair clean and bacteria free.
 Treats dandruff and itchiness. (buy here)

 - Natural liquid soap: Biodegradable soap.
 The best natural soap to buy or make is a liquid soap made from coconut oil.
 It is the best cleanser, and has the most bubbles.
-Here is my recipe for a coconut oil liquid soap.
-Alternatively you can use Castile liquid soap which is made from olive oil, but it doesn’t bubble and clean as well. (buy Castile soap here).
+Here is my recipe for the coconut oil liquid soap that I use. (buy coconut-based soap here)

 - Jojoba oil: Removes build up on the scalp known to inhibit hair growth.
 Strengthens hair fibers from the inside.
 Adds shine, elasticity & softness.
 Helps to repair hair damaged by heat & styling (buy here).

 - Raw apple cider vinegar (ACV): As an acid, vinegar will lower the pH of soap to be closer to the natural pH of your hair.
 Apple cider vinegar is specifically claimed by some people to have benefits for the hair, particularly dandruff.
 Here’s my recipe to make your own.
 Raw ACV also contains vitamins and minerals. (buy here)